Nancy Drew: The Creature of Kapu Cave

-The Creature of Kapu Cave is the 15th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
-The game is available for play on Microsoft Windows platforms.
-It has an ESRB rating of E for moments of mild violence and peril.
+The Creature of Kapu Cave is a point-and-click adventure game and the 15th installment in the Nancy Drew series by Her Interactive.
+The game is available on Windows.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled Mystery on Maui (1998).
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the 1998 book Mystery on Maui in the Nancy Drew series.

 Plot

-Nancy Drew goes to Hawai'i to serve as a research assistant to Dr. Quigley Kim, an entomologist.
+Nancy Drew goes to Hawaii to serve as a research assistant to Dr. Quigley Kim, an entomologist.
 A devastating scourge is destroying the local pineapple crop.
 Residents are whispering that a secretive research compound has awoken the legendary Kāne 'Ōkala, a man who was killed in a volcano centuries ago and now prowls the Big Island wreaking havoc.
 Upon arriving, Nancy discovers Dr. Kim's camp has been ravaged, and Dr. Kim is missing.
 Coincidentally, the Hardy Boys are also on the island to complete a top-secret mission, so the three amateur detectives must team up to solve the mystery.